 Users appreciated the concept of the maze puzzle, but were afraid that they may be annoyed by the feature in certain situations.
 Although only a handful enjoyed the current social area, all users felt that it had the potential to fit their needs if we made some adjustments to the kinds of interactions available.

-While the goal related facts were received well, the motivational quotes got mixed reviews.
+While the goal-related facts were received well, the motivational quotes were hit or miss with our participants.

 Based on this feedback, we created a low-fidelity interactive version of the system in Balsamiq, fleshing out key UI elements, adding more statistic elements and a more detailed onboarding process for improved goal-tracking, and developing a more substantial social section, which included group chats based on users' personal quitting goals.
 Ultimately, we decided to nix the inspirational quotes due to the varying opinions on them - we did not want any users to feel that the app was frivolous or trivializing.